6.16 Piper Diagram

 The following steps can further customize the graph to be exactly the same as the image in Summary.

-- To change the symbol color or shape increment list, select the data plot under Layer 1 node on the left panel.
-Then go to the Color List or Shape List tab to customize them.
+- To change the symbol color or shape increment list, select the 1st plot under Layer 1 node on the left panel.
+Then select Symbol tab> Symbol Color> By Points to customize the color list, or Shape List tab to customize shape list.

 - To add Sample ID as data label in the rhomb, Select 1st data plot under Layer 1 node on the left panel.
 Go to Label tab and set as follows: